Family Educational Rights and Privacy Act (FERPA)

 - A judicial order or subpoena which allows the institution to release records without the student's consent, however, a "reasonable effort" must be made to notify the student before complying with the order

-Bradley will release the following Directory Information on any student, unless the student signs a request to limit its release:
+Bradley University is allowed to release the following directory information on any student, unless the student signs a request to limit its release:

-- Weight and height of athletic team members.
+- Weight and heights of athletic team members

-In order to prevent the publication of any personal data in the Student Directory, a signed "stop of release" must be filed in the Registrar's Office (forms available there) no later than the end of the second week of classes in each semester.
+In order to prevent the publication of any personal data in the Student Directory, a signed "stop of release" must be filed in the Registrar's Office (forms available there).
 The Registrar will accept a request to stop release for other off-campus uses at any time the student signs such a request in the Registrar's Office.
 The stop of release will remain in effect until the Registrar's Office is notified.
-Notification to remove the stop of release must be made in person or writing by the student, and notarized.
+Notification to remove the stop of release must be made in person or in writing by the student, and notarized.
+In person requests will be asked to provide a photo ID.

 Parental Access to Student's Educational Record

 When a student reaches the age of 18 or begins attending a post-secondary institution, regardless of age, FERPA rights transfer from the parent to the student.
-Parents must obtain a signed consent from their child to receive non-directory information.
+Parents must obtain a signed consent Permission to Discuss Education Record Information form from their child to receive non-directory information.
+The completed and student signed form should be kept in the student's file within the appropriate unit in which the student's education record was discussed.

 Posting of Grades by Faculty